Downtown Durham NC Wall Murals & Street Art

 Street art is any form of visual art in public spaces.
 Street art can be anything from wall murals to sculptures to graffiti.

 Street art is popping up and gaining popularity all over the United States.
-From Portland, Oregon to San Francisco, California to Phoenix, Arizona… street art is all the rage!
+From wall murals in Miami, Florida to Portland, Oregon to Phoenix, Arizona… street art is all the rage!
 Many cities are actually seeking out adding public art to beautify spaces and cities.
 Tourists, Instagram influencers, and art lovers are all enjoying many of these fun and beautiful pieces of public art.
 While art used to be something you only saw in museums, now you can see it by simply walking down the street!

 Instagram Worthy Durham NC